 Young children, especially under the age of nine are frequent targets of dog bites and most are bitten by a dog they know.
 You might be interested in learned more with these seven facts on young victims of dog bites.

-By nature children have a desire to explore and experiment.
-Their abilities to assess risk and their abilities to empathize are not as well-developed as they are in an adult.
-Even the most well-behaved child is likely to say what he or she knows will please an adult, but will behave differently when no one is watching and this includes older children as well.
+By nature children are learning about the world and have a need to explore and experiment.
+But their abilities to assess risk and ability to empathize are not as well-developed as they are in an adult.
+Even the most well-behaved young person is likely to say what he or she knows will please an adult, but will behave differently when no one is watching.

 You can teach older children whether or not your dog wants to be petted and how to watch for the signs of stress in your dog.
 Kids often love to be “dog-detectives” and this is a great way to get them involved in a safer way with your dog.

-If you have young children around your dog, be very careful to monitor their behavior and your dogs comfort level.
+If you have young children around your dog, be very careful to monitor their behavior and your dog’s comfort level.
 Have a plan if your dog to create space for your dog if he or she starts to become uncomfortable.
 Be aware that toddlers in particular can seem very threatening to some dogs because of how they move, and the way in which they are exploring their worlds (often with climbing, tasting, slapping, poking and hair pulling).

-Better yet, before the party starts, take your dog for a walk, do some training with them so their social, physical and mental needs are met, then put them in a room away from the children and let them enjoy a food toy and a nap instead.
+Better yet, before the party starts, take your dog for a walk, do some training with them so their social, physical and mental needs are met, then put them in a comfortable room away from the children and let them enjoy a food toy and a nap instead.

-Multiple Dogs Increase Risk
+Risk factor: Multiple Dogs

 If you have more than one dog, there may be additional dynamics to consider.
 The dogs may be less tolerant with one another than usual over the holiday season.
 They may want to compete for people’s attention, treats, even resting places.
 If there has ever been any tension between the dogs, you may see more of it now.
 This is particularly the case if you have one dog that is anxious, aggressive or aging.
 Dogs are inherently social and therefore are sensitive to tensions.
 If one dog is not behaving “normally”, this will cause more stress for any other dog even if the behavior is not direct.